anthill/6element/user_research/Trashes/trash_recyclingCenter.md

 Gardening period is from March to November [internet]

-People (specifically women and old persons) needing help to discharge their trashes should not come during rush hours
+People (specifically women and old persons) needing help to discharge their trashes should not come during rush hours [USTOM]

+Agents are not allowed to help users [SMICVAL]

 # Problems